Don't Have Time To Read the Entire Guide Now?

 About Header Bidding

-Header bidding is an alternative to the traditional programmatic “waterfall” method.
+Header bidding is an alternative to the traditional programmatic advertising method known as the "waterfall" method.
 Instead of running down a list of bidders and accepting the first bid that exceeds the price floor — as is the case with waterfall auctions — a header bidding auction keeps bidders blind to each other’s bids and accepts the highest bid.
 It’s not hard to see how that could increase your revenue.

 How Header Bidding Tools Work